 The Act requires that the performance of each employee who is employed for a term of more than one year, including the CEO, is to be reviewed at least once every year.
-16 While the CEO is responsible for reviewing the performance of officers, it is the council that is solely responsible for reviewing the CEO's performance.
+He will be the CEO is responsible for reviewing the performance of officers, it is the council that is solely responsible for reviewing the CEO's performance.